John-Nagle/ttyloopdriver/README.md

 with a 2.2 ohm current sense resistor placed in series for testing,  is I = E/R = 0.5/2.2 = 227mA.
 This is well below the current limiter setpoint.
 R1 at 56.3K ohms should result in a 400mA current limit.
 Unclear why the limiter is tripping.

+(Turned out that the current limiter was tripping because the circuit for motor control was back-feeding power into the U2 from the output side, which the current limiter detects as a fault condition.)

 ### Update 2017-09-18